deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 The noise was agony, a primal noar of defiance aimed at the universe which impaled Regaari's sensitive ears and straight through into the pain centers of his brain.
-Warhorse seemed to have gone mad, jumping and swearing and punching the air, always returning to that same "*WOOO!"* sound.
+WARHORSE seemed to have gone mad, jumping and swearing and punching the air, always returning to that same "*WOOO!"* sound.
 Regaari watched in alarm as the human did a double backflip in what must, to him, have been extremely low gravity, then stooped, ripped